The Godz (Ohio band)

 The Godz are an American hard rock band from Columbus, Ohio, that formed in 1976.

 History

 Formed in 1976, the band conceived their moniker only to later learn of a band from New York City already known as the Godz.
 A monetary settlement allowed them to keep their name.
 The Godz did not have a recording contract when they hit the road with Cheap Trick in 1977.
+Bassist/vocalist Eric Moore, guitarist/vocalist Mark Chatfield, guitarist Bob Hill, and drummer Glen Cataline, the Midwestern "biker metal" act built a legendary regional following at venues like the Cleveland Agora Ballroom.

-The band released its debut album, The Godz, the next year on Millennium Records.
+They quickly hit the national stage, releasing their 1978 self-titled debut The Godz on Millennium Records.
 They played on the road with Angel.
 "Godz are macho, mean biker boys," wrote Sylvie Simmons in 1978.
 "Their songs are about dope and bikes and rock and sex.
 They're loud, brash, crude, but a bloody good rock band."